Introduction

 Here are the 5 recommended ways to get help in this course:

-This semester, we will be using edstem.org, specifically, there Ed Discussion platform.
+This semester, we will be using edstem.org, specifically, their Ed Discussion platform.
 Ed Discussion is a reddit/forum style web app that allows students to post and ask questions.
 This will be our preferred way of communication when it comes to questions/etc. in the course.
 Please adhere to the following guidelines:

 If you need help getting started with the platform, please go through the following links: